 But the outlawing of coca over 50 years ago has led to many continuous problems in Bolivia, including the illegal smuggling of coca paste throughout South America in order to process cocaine.
 The cocaine trail is a lucrative business that entices poor farmers to sell a portion of their crops to support their families.

 Drug cartels hold citizens hostage, run prostitution rings and force violence wherever they are operating.
-In order to profit through the black market, It is in their best interests to see that nations do not work together to solve problems such as legal coca trade.
+In order to profit through the black market, it is in their best interest to see that nations do not work together to solve problems such as legal coca trade.

 The move would allow farmers to legally sell their goods, encouraging them to not trade their crops to drug traffickers.
 The sales would boost the economy of Bolivia and other South American countries, allowing more resources to be allocated to fighting the real violent criminals.